 Community Economic Development (CED) Funds

 The mission of the Community Economic Development (CED) Funds is to contribute to financial security for Canadians and their communities through community economic development.
-The funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized youth and persons with mental health issues.
-Since the funds' inception in 1995, we’ve disbursed over $6.5 million through 349 grants.
+The funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized youth (aged 16-34) and individuals with mental health challenges.
+Since the funds' inception in 1995, we have disbursed $7.5 million through 372 grants.

-In 2017, we granted a total of $521,000 to 24 organizations providing economic opportunities to marginalized youth and persons with mental health challenges, helping them build capacity for self-reliance.
+In 2018, we granted a total of $549,000 to 23 organizations providing employment training and employment opportunities to marginalized youth and individuals with mental health challenges, helping them build capacity for self-reliance.

-Every year The Co-operators Foundation and Co-op TV collaborate to produce a video illustrating the types of impactful programming our CED Funds support.
-Check out our most recent video, which features Choices for Youth, an organization based in St. John’s, N.L.
-Through its innovative programming and social enterprises, Choices for Youth empowers marginalized youth through training and employment opportunities.
+Each year, in collaboration with Co-op TV, we produce a video to showcase the types of impactful programming our CED Funds support.
+Check out our most recent video, which features Working for Change, an organization based in Toronto, ON.
+Through its social enterprise model, Working for Change provides flexible employment and training opportunities for individuals with mental health challenges.

 - The spring 2019 funding round is now complete.

 - The fall 2019 funding round will be an invitation-only funding round.
 Applications will be due by September 1, 2019 by 11:59 p.m.
 EST.

 - Spring 2020 funding round applications will be handed out starting October 15, 2019.
 Applications are due January 15, 2020 by 11:59 p.m.
 EST. For more information, email The Co-operators Foundation.